Showing posts with label Montenegro. Show all posts

 The GPS came to the rescue once again as the café was in Old Town, much of which is not accessible by car.
 The narrow stone walkways through ancient buildings reminded me of Portugal and the maze of Mykonos at the same time.
 It was full of shops and restaurants, hotels, and hostels with loads of tourists wandering around.

 The café itself was just a store with no attached restaurant.
 After buying my shirt, I found a place on the beach for lunch.
 Just outside of Old Town is a boardwalk curving around the water.
-Plenty restaurants facing the boats for rent in the harbor.
+Plenty of restaurants facing the boats for rent in the harbor.
 I had a basic meal and a cosmo with a great view of the water.

 As per usual when visiting a place I like, I looked at pricing for apartments.
 Depending on where you look, there are places as cheap as 380 euros for a one bedroom.
 Two-bedrooms can be found for around 750 euros.
 Of course, there are also plenty of luxury places for the billionaires and a lot of construction going on everywhere.
 I’m not sure what the visa situation is looking like right now, but it might be worth a look.